 The holiday letter has traditionally been a way of letting extended family and friends know what’s going on in your life and the lives of your immediate family.
-While not everyone decides to send a December dispatch, many people do, particularly when an elderly loved one who is ill or can’t travel is involved.
+While not everyone decides to send a December dispatch, many people do, particularly when an elderly loved one is involved.

 The key to a well-written holiday letter is maintaining a delicate dance between truth and embellishment, reality and aspiration.
-Achieving this balance is a tricky task regardless of your circumstances, but it becomes even more difficult if you’re responsible for taking care of an aging loved one.
+Achieving this balance is a tricky task regardless of your circumstances, but it becomes even more difficult if you’re a family caregiver.

 How do you tell friends and family about Mom’s declining health?
 Do you have to feign optimism for the sake of appearing calm and in control?
-What do you say to family members who you feel have abandoned you?
-If you feel compelled to write a holiday letter to friends and family this year, keep the following pointers in mind.
+What do you say to those who you feel have abandoned you and your loved one since you began caregiving?
+If you are compelled to write a holiday letter to friends and family this year, keep the following pointers in mind.

 Make Your Own Rules This Holiday Season

 Your first step is to stop, take a deep breath and decide whether you really want to write a holiday letter.
-Even if your yearly missive has been a fixture of the family festivities, you shouldn’t feel as though you have to keep doing it just because it’s a tradition.
+Even if your yearly missive has been a fixture of past family festivities, you shouldn’t feel pressured to keep doing it just because it’s a tradition.

-“The holidays are a great time to stop and reflect on life,” says Cindy Laverty, caregiver coach, radio talk show host and author.
+“The holidays are a great time to stop and reflect on life,” says Cindy Laverty, former family caregiver and caregiving coach.
 “The year I chose not to get caught up in all the hype, everything changed for me.
 I began making my own rules.”

 Before putting pen to paper (or fingers to keyboard), Laverty says you should ask yourself one question: “What would I write about my life and caregiving if this was the last holiday I spent with my loved one?”

 Use this question as a starting point to determine the purpose and tone of your letter.
-It also helps to brainstorm some highlights or events that you want to mention in your letter before you begin writing.
+It also helps to brainstorm some of the year’s highlights or events that you want to mention in your letter before you begin writing.